Texas Aero Corporation: Eric Agar Locking

 Eric Locking was born on January 4, 1894, in Wandsworth, London, England.
 He joined the Royal Flying Corps in January 1918 and served with them until the end of 1919.
 He attained the rank of 2nd Lieutenant.
 Locking was based at Talliferro Airfield near Fort Worth at the end of the war.
 The airfield had been set up by the Royal Flying Corp to train American airmen.
 Locking was considered one of the best pilots in America at the time.

 He moved to Temple after the war and took charge of flying the Temple Daily Telegrams two aircraft.
 While there he joined the Williams' Temple Aero Club.
 Locking left the Club in 1921 to set up the Abilene Aviation Company in Abilene, Texas, with J W Locking, his brother, and A Locking, his father.
-The company aimed to carry passengers, give flying exhibitions, undertake aerial advertising, and a make general sales.
+The company aimed to carry passengers, give flying exhibitions, undertake aerial advertising, and make general sales.
 Locking was the Chief Pilot and Instructor.

 He died on May 8, 1921, in Abilene, also in a plane crash.